mcharper/nextlify/content/home.md

 ---
 title: Home
+leadParagraphs:
+  - header: What's this?
+    body: >
+      A chance for me to elaborate on the traditional CV you might have in your hand, to add some colour and context.
+      Maybe the start of a conversation?
+  - header: Who are you?
-lead1: >
+    body: >
-  I am a senior full-stack developer with many years' experience across a range of sectors.
-I work now primarily with React  and the Microsoft .Net stack.
-Since discovering React I've come to prefer front end work.
+      A versatile full-stack developer with extensive industry experience, currently working with React and TypeScript.
+  - header: What do you do?
-lead2: >
+    body: >
-  I stay close to development because I enjoy it.
-Contracting allows me to keep learning and adopting technology as it improves.
-But I also help with architectural decisions, analyse, design, mentor, write tests, and regularly run meetings and customer demos.
-My long experience as a contractor means I can adapt to a team quickly and start adding value early on.
+      Development because I enjoy it!
+Particularly front-end now.
+But also analysis and design.
+I'm often entrusted with architectural decisions.
+I also run meetings, presentations and demos, and mentor sometimes.
 showcasedProjectCodeName: jlr_icreate
 showcasedTestimonialClientName: fmg
 status: